Bader-Idris/todo-app/README.md

 ### Useful resources

-- [Example resource 1](https://elzero.org) - This helped me for connecting localStorage functions.
+- [main school: Elzero Web School](https://elzero.org) - This helped me for connecting localStorage functions.
 I really liked this Website, and I advise Arabian Developers using it and learning from its Teacher *Osama Mohamed* forward.
 ## Author

 - Contact me at Telegram - [Bader Idris](https://t.me/BaderIdrees)